Spencerkifell/memories-project/README.md

 # Interested in Cloning?

-- If you want to try this out for yourself, please reference .env.examples in order to get the environment set-up properly. :D
+- If you want to try this out for yourself, please reference .env.examples in order to get the environment set-up properly.

 # Credit